Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Include the following:

-- Unfinished or rough, this finish is not smooth and retains a particular texture.
+- Unfinished or rough, this finish retains a particular texture.
 The coarse or textured paper has a strong tooth and can grab smooth materials such as charcoal or pastel.

 - The cold press is smooth.
 It is less textured and has a slightly weaker tooth than rough paper.

 - Hotpress is utterly smooth because it has been ironed.
 This type of finish allows for the most detail or smooth gradations.
-Great for polished sketches or finished drawings.
-It is also best suited for printmaking.
+It is excellent for polished or finished drawings and best suited for printmaking.

 Types of Finishes Explained